GSA/digitalgov-pra/_pages/clearance-process/index.md

 ### Submit request to OMB for review

-With your agency, you’ll submit an Information Clearance Request (ICR) for review.
+With your agency, you’ll submit an Information Clearance Request (ICR) package to OMB for review.
 ICR’s are submitted to OMB through a system called ROCIS.
-The package submitted into ROCIS contains:
+The ICR package submitted into ROCIS contains:

-- A supporting statement (which includes the record supporting the certification), and other supporting documentation.
+- Supporting statement and other supporting documentation.
 - The instruments of the collection (copies of the forms, surveys, recordkeeping requirements, etc.).
 - A summary of any public comments, and the agency’s response(s).
 - Details about the 60-day and 30-day Federal Register notices, including date, page, expected or actual publishing date, and the full text of the 30-day notice.
 - A copy of the relevant statute and regulation mandating or authorizing the collection of information.
 - Guides or instructions for interviewers.
-- Explanatory material to be given to prospective respondents, and prepared material to be given to members of the public who do not respond.
+- Explanatory material to be given to prospective respondents, and follow-up material to be given to members of the public who do not respond.

 ## OMB review timeline and process

 OMB typically reviews ICR packages within sixty days, from the date of submission or publication of the 30-day Federal Register notice (whichever is later), but can take longer in some circumstances.

-During this time, your ICR package will be reviewed by an OIRA desk officer.
-They will look at how the collection’s supporting statement and documentation meet the standards of the PRA.
+During this time, your ICR package should be reviewed by an OIRA desk officer.
+The desk officer will look at how the collection’s supporting statement and documentation meet the standards of the PRA.